-Possess a four year baccalaurete degree or equivalent from an accredited institution.
-The degree need not be a business degree; however, the following undergraduate courses or their equivalents are required:
+1. Possess a four year baccalaurete degree or equivalent from an accredited institution.
+The degree need not be a business degree; however certain foundational business courses must be completed as prerequisites to some graduate courses (see pg.
+22 for the list of foundational courses.)